Huawei P40 Pro Plus review

 - No US availability

-Available from June 25 across Europe and costing £1,299 / AU$2,500 (roughly $1,570), the P40 Pro Plus is the most expensive mainstream Android phone around.
+Available from June 25 across Europe (that's including the UK) and costing £1,299 / AU$2,500 (roughly $1,570), the P40 Pro Plus is the most expensive mainstream Android phone around.
 As with all Huawei phones, a US release isn’t on the cards.

+We've not yet heard whether the phone will be coming to Australia.

 Available with 512GB storage and 8GB RAM, there’s just one version going on sale, so unless you’re prepared to fork out the €1399 asking price, there’s no way of accessing the P40 Pro Plus’s incredible zoom in a lower storage capacity, lower priced model.